Heyloyalty/wp-heyloyalty/README.md

 This plugin makes the connection between your wordpress users and a Heyloyalty list.

-When a wordpress user is updated or created is will sync that user to your Heyloyalty list
+When a wordpress user is updated or created is will sync that user to your Heyloyalty list.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Input youe api key and api secret.
 4. Select a Heyloyal list and map the fields.